 The Museum is closed on Easter, Memorial Day, 4th of July, Labor Day, Thanksgiving Day, Christmas Day, New Years Day and the last two weeks of September.

-Insiders Tip: There are occasional free admission days where you can explore the Museum and see if you’d like to join.
-But these are very crowded, so come as early in the day as you can.
+Free Admission Days: There are free admission days the first Wednesday of even-numbered months (February, April etc.) where you can explore the Museum and see if you’d like to join.
+But these days…

-Some of our favorite places here with the kids:
+Some of our Favorite Places with the Kids

 The real-water elevated stream with the toy fish to play with in the Tot Spot area, with the optional overalls to keep from getting too wet.

-Chalk and things to write on scattered at different places on different days
+Chalk and things to write on are scattered at different places on different days

 The giant foam pad pieces for building things (uphill, past the Tot Spot)

 The room full of toy trains and a full size fishing boat with toy fish.
-(Note: If this room gets too crowded with older kids the stairway area is best to avoid.
-You can always wander elsewhere and then come back when it’s calmed down.)
+(Note: If this room gets too crowded with older kids — which happens only occasionally — the stairway area is best to avoid, since some older kids whose parents are not in the room will run full speed up and down the stairs.
+When this happens, you can always wander elsewhere and then come back when it’s calmed down.)